AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

 1. Sync Last Interesting Moment/MSI Scoring fields to SFDC.

-   Once your Salesforce objects are correctly synced to Marketo, you can then take advantage of the MSI features.
+   Once your [!DNL Salesforce] objects are correctly synced to Marketo, you can then take advantage of the MSI features.
 The MSI Last Interesting Moment/Scoring fields will be exposed in the REST API for Leads.
 These fields are calculated by MSI and are read-only.

-   The Last Interesting Moment/Scoring fields of a Marketo Lead will need to be regularly synced to Salesforce by using the REST API Lead endpoint.
-Query this endpoint for a Marketo Lead using the _externalPersonId_ as the filterType and passing in the Salesforce Lead GUID as the filterValue.
+   The Last Interesting Moment/Scoring fields of a Marketo Lead will need to be regularly synced to [!DNL Salesforce] by using the REST API Lead endpoint.
+Query this endpoint for a Marketo Lead using the _externalPersonId_ as the filterType and passing in the [!DNL Salesforce] Lead GUID as the filterValue.

    | GET /rest/v1/leads.json?filterType=externalPersonId&filterValues=salesforceLeadId1,salesforceLeadId2  |
    |---|

-   You can then use the values of these fields to sync to your Salesforce Lead/Contact object.
+   You can then use the values of these fields to sync to your [!DNL Salesforce] Lead/Contact object.

    <table>
     <colgroup>